 Motherhood is a special quality and can also be seen as a vocation.

-The mere fact that a woman makes the sacrifice to endure the many discomforts for nine long months before giving birth to a child or children, proves that she has stamina.
+The mere fact that a woman makes the sacrifice for enduring the many discomforts for nine long months before giving birth to a child or children proves that she has stamina.
 Not many women are willing to endure the pangs of this journey, more or less to give birth.

 Nevertheless, some women endure the discomforts, give birth, but do not demonstrate true motherhood.
 A woman must be matured and responsible, before she can exhibit the quality of motherhood.
 Motherhood is being responsible for the nurturing and upbringing of a child or children according to the mores of society.